influxdata/telegraf/plugins/parsers/xpath/README.md

   ## https://github.com/influxdata/telegraf/blob/master/docs/DATA_FORMATS_INPUT.md
   data_format = "xml"

+  ## PROTOCOL-BUFFER definitions
+  ## Protocol-buffer definition file
+  # xpath_protobuf_file = "sparkplug_b.proto"
-  ## Name of the protocol buffer type to use.
+  ## Name of the protocol-buffer message type to use in a fully qualified form.
-  ## This is only relevant when parsing protocol buffers and must contain the fully qualified
-  ## name of the type e.g. "org.eclipse.tahu.protobuf.Payload".
-  # xpath_protobuf_type = ""
+  # xpath_protobuf_type = "org.eclipse.tahu.protobuf.Payload"
+  ## List of paths to use when looking up imported protocol-buffer definition files.
+  # xpath_protobuf_import_paths = ["."]

   ## Print the internal XML document when in debug logging mode.
-  ## This is especially useful when using the parser with non-XML formats like protocol buffers
+  ## This is especially useful when using the parser with non-XML formats like protocol-buffers
   ## to get an idea on the expression necessary to derive fields etc.
   # xpath_print_document = false